For the past few years, I’ve been feeling very disconnected.

 Basically, disconnecting from being busy.
 I call this conscious disconnection.

 And then we connect.

-Connect with sites that have deep, long-form content that gets you thinking.
-Lately I have been following sites like Aeon.co, The New Yorker, Observer (Business and Tech category), and Harvard Business Review.
-I find their writing much higher in quality than the average site online.
-I find Feedly a great tool to subscribe to your favorite sites, bookmark articles, control the content you see, and stay away from the noise online.
-It’s free, too.
+- Connect with sites that have deep, long-form content that gets you thinking.
+Feedly is a great tool to subscribe to your favorite sites, bookmark articles and control the content you see.

-And perhaps, make a conscious effort to share the content that actually matters, that has made some difference to your life.
-I notice that people who are most proactive about sharing, talking, and reacting online tend to be the really angry ones, which is partly why the popular stuff online tends to be the negative or fear-driven.
-And then there is the younger population whose interests are probably similar to what we liked when we were young(er), such as fashion, beauty, material goods — largely things that keep the society busy as a whole, but don’t forward the human civilization at the end of the day.
-If we make an effort to like/share the meaningful, good stuff, this may well raise the average consciousness level of what we see online.
+And make a conscious effort to share content that matters, that has made some difference to your life.
+People who are most proactive about sharing, talking, and reacting online tend to be angry people, which is why the popular stuff online tends to be negative or fear-based.
+If all of us make an effort to like/share the meaningful and good stuff, this will quickly raise the average consciousness of the internet.

 I call this conscious connection.